mcboy1006/mcboy1006.github.io/index.md

 * Lab 12

     Lab 12, part 1 was a favorite because I was about to write a code that can make an animated gif.
 I was able to write the function that would alter the color and make it move.
-As I saw it work for the first time, it was a great accomplishment
+As I saw it work for the first time, it was a great accomplishment.